DLR-SC/ESID/frontend/docs/Technologies-and-Guidelines.md

     </details>

 ### Testing

+> [!IMPORTANT]
-All code should be tested:
+> All code should be tested:

-- Pure TypeScript should be tested using unit tests with a 100% coverage.
+> - Pure TypeScript should be tested using unit tests with a 100% coverage.
-- UI code should be tested using the react-testing-library.
+> - UI code should be tested using the `react-testing-library`.

 ### Performance

 New code should be checked for Performance degradation.
 Use the Browser Based Profiling Tools (Chrome/Firefox):
 - [React Developer Tools](https://beta.reactjs.org/learn/react-developer-tools) (Profiler)
 - Performance insights (Chrome)
 - Lighthouse (Chrome)

+> [!NOTE]
+> A lighthouse report is automatically generated with every pull request, linking the results of the development branch in the pull request makes the review easier.

 ### Documentation

 Code should be documented as much as possible.
 Each class and function should contain a detailed description of what it does, what inputs it gets and what outputs it produces.
 Document only functions that require it.
 Getters and setters for example don't to be documented unless they do something unconventional.

 ### Internationalization

+> [!IMPORTANT]
-All text in the application should be internationalized with at least German and English support.
+> All text in the application should be internationalized with at least German and English support.

 To internationalize texts the [react-i18next](https://react.i18next.com/) framework is used.

 You can add translations in the `locales/<language>-<namespace>.json5` files.
 The following code snippets show how to use a translation in a React-Hook.

 `locales/en-global.json5`:
 ```json
 {
   "helloWorld": "Hello, World!"